 See the world through children"s eyes in the museum that presents children"s art from 180 countries.

 Altemating exhibitions display Norwegian and international paintings from the post-war period until today.

 Just outside Oslo at Høvikodden, Sandvika, Norway´s largest collection of international modern art.

-every municipality you will find links to Local Directory.
+In every municipality you will find links to Local Directory.
 This will give you information ON whats happend localy in the municipality even Job vacancy.

 GoNorway will present companies which have challenging job, development and career prospects in their organizations.
 In every municipality you will find links to companies offer Job opportunity.

-The choice of different activities in Norway such as Golf, Skiing, Cycling, Cruising, Fishing, Stave churches etc.
+The choice of different activities in Norway such as Fjords, Golf, Skiing, Cycling, Cruising, Fishing, Stave churches etc.